Seramis/PHP_ActiveRecord/README.md

 * _preGet(field_name)
 	* Before lazy load
 	* Values are not available yet (if not loaded previously)
-	* Can return false to so get is prevented and false is returned by ActiveRecord
+	* Can return false so get is prevented and false is returned by ActiveRecord
 * _preGet_field_name()
 	* Before lazy load
     * Values are not available yet (if not loaded previously)
-    * Can return false to so get is prevented and false is returned by ActiveRecord
+    * Can return false so get is prevented and false is returned by ActiveRecord
 * _postGet_field_name(&field_value)
 	* After lazyload
 	* Field value is now available